Airspace Protection at Leased Federal Airports

 - If the airport operator, CASA, Airservices or the Department requires further information in respect of individual applications, the decision is to be made within 21 days (for short-term intrusions) or 28 days (for long-term intrusions) of the extra information being provided by the applicant.

-For further information please contact the Aerodrome Precincts section:
+For further information please contact the Airspace Protection Section: